 National Black River Scenic Byway Waterfall Tour

-North of Bessemer, this stop will be a highlight of your Western U.P. journey.
-You can drive or hike the 14-mile Black River Road and see each of the five waterfalls.
-Be sure to stop and see the impressive Great Conglomerate Falls.
-Then visit Gorge Falls and the barrier-free Potawatomi Falls.
-Both are ranked among the most beautiful waterfalls in the U.P.
-Hike a quarter-mile trail from the parking lot to see the Sandstone Falls’ rock formations.
-Then follow the road to Rainbow Falls.
-If you can navigate the steps down to the observation deck, look to see how the falls got its name.
+Continue north on Black River Road to the Sandstone Falls parking lot and hike a quarter-mile trail to reach them.
+Then drive to Rainbow Falls.
+Take the steps down to the observation deck to see how the falls got its name.
 When you reach the end of the Byway, spend time at the park where the Black River empties into Lake Superior.
 You will be awed by the view from the park’s suspension footbridge.

 Copper Peak Adventure Ride